-The school-to-prison pipeline is a trend wherein public schools use policies that push children out of classrooms and into the Juvenile and Criminal Justice System.
-This trend manifests itself in so-called zero-tolerance policies where any undesirable behavior or minor infraction of school rules can result in punishment or removal in restraints.
-Furthering the trend, many American schools have enacted other exclusionary policies, such as having armed police inside the schools, ending programs that benefit children with disabilities, and looking to punish rather than understand and help to challenge emotional outbursts and minor misbehavior.
-Zero tolerance policies and police in school are made worse by overburdened teachers and faculty, a lack of trained counselors and nurses, a lack of funding, and hyper-focus on standardized test scores.
-This trend is ultimately another example of institutional racism, as it disproportionately targets and harms black children, children with disabilities, LGBTQIA children, and children with family difficulties.
+The school-to-prison pipeline is a trend wherein public schools use policies that push children out of classrooms and into the juvenile and criminal justice system.
+This trend manifests itself through so-called zero-tolerance policies where any undesirable behavior or infraction, however minor, of school rules can result in punishment or removal from classrooms in restraints.
+Furthering the trend, many American schools have enacted other exclusionary policies, including the presence of armed police officers inside the schools, ending programs that benefit children with disabilities, and looking to punish rather than understand and help emotional outbursts and minor misbehaviors.
+Zero tolerance policies are intensified by overburdened teachers and staff insufficient trained counselors and school nurses, inadequate funding, and emphasis on standardized test scores rather than education.
+This trend is ultimately another example of institutional racism, as it disproportionately targets and harms children of color, children with disabilities, LGBTQIA children, and children with stressful family dynamics.

-These policies favor incarceration over restorative practices and education.
-Dr. Ameena Matthews believes that all children deserve the chance to build healthy relationships and to grow and learn in a safe environment, without the constant threat of incarceration.
+These policies favor legal interventions over restorative practices and education.
+Dr. Ameena Matthews believes that all children deserve the opportunity to build healthy relationships while growing and learning in safe environments, without the constant threat of incarceration.

-Dr. Ameena Matthews wants to ensure human rights and dignities are maintained within the Criminal Justice System by reducing incarceration rates, especially for non-violent offenses, and ending the era of mass incarceration and for-profit prisons.
-Root out discrimination within the justice system and eliminate it to ensure equity and real justice.
+Dr. Ameena Matthews wants to promote human rights and dignities within the criminal justice system by ending the era of mass incarceration, especially for non-violent offenses, This doesn’t seem to fit – either omit, or expand on why you’d like to end for-profit prisons.
+She plans to identify and eradicate discrimination within the justice system to promote equity and actual justice.

-Dr. Ameena Matthews believes that transforming a juvenile and criminal justice system that subjects children to abuse and neglect without providing necessary medical, mental health, educational and rehabilitative services must also be a priority.
+Dr. Ameena Matthews believes that transforming a juvenile criminal justice system that subjects children to abuse and neglect by failing to provide necessary medical, mental health, educational and rehabilitative services must also be a priority.

-Dr. Ameena Matthews believes in a future in which all women have equal rights and protections.
-A future where marginalized women have equal access and opportunities.
-A future where women, including black women, native women, women with disabilities, all women of color, Trans women, immigrant women, religious and non-religious women, are all protected from discrimination in hiring, housing, and reproductive rights.
+Dr. Ameena Matthews believes in a future in which all women have equal rights, protections, Access to what? and opportunities; one where all marginalized women, including Using this phrase should eliminate the need to list native women and black women…unless you wanted to add emphasis to those groups by listing them seperately women living with disabilities, sexual minority women, immigrant women, and women with all religious backgrounds are protected from discrimination in hiring, housing, and reproductive rights.

 Women’s rights are human rights.
-We must ensure equitable access to healthcare, childcare, housing, equal pay, paid leave, and to be treated with dignity and fairness.
-Federal steps to end pay and hiring discrimination, especially against marginalized women must be taken as both the pay gap and gender- based hiring discrimination continue to do harm.
+We must ensure equitable access to healthcare, childcare, housing, income, paid leave, and treatment.
+Federal steps to end pay and hiring discrimination, especially against marginalized women must be taken as gender related hiring discrimination and pay gaps continue to do harm to Chicago women.

 Sex and gender discrimination must not be allowed to stand in a free democratic society.

-Dr. Ameena Matthews believes our country should ensure that immigrants are treated fairly, equally, and with dignity.
-Immigrant families should not be forced to live in fear of deportation or illegal and unfair apprehension by Immigration and Customs Enforcement (ICE).
+Dr. Ameena Matthews believes our country should ensure that all immigrants are treated fairly, equally, and with dignity.
+Immigrant families should not be forced to live in fear of deportation, separation, or illegal and unfair apprehension by Immigration and Customs Enforcement (ICE).